geudde/attic-chest/pages/13.reference/01.porden/docs.md

 In vain the Sylphs impede them as they rise,

-Or headlong hurl them from the invaded skies ;
+Or headlong hurl them from the invaded skies;

 To share their fate unnumber'd troops succeed,